gift-surg/NiftyMIC/README.md

 *Note*: In case a suffix distinguishes image segmentation (`--filenames-masks`) from the associated image filenames (`--filenames`), the argument `--suffix-mask` needs to be provided for reconstructing the HR brain volume mask as part of the pipeline.
 E.g. if images `name-of-stack-i.nii.gz` are associated with the mask `name-of-stack-i_mask.nii.gz`, then the additional argument `--suffix-mask _mask` needs to be specified.

-### NiftyMIC applied to Fetal Brain functional MRI
+### NiftyMIC applied to Fetal Brain Functional MRI

 An extension of NiftyMIC for fetal functional MRI is described in [Sobotka2022][sobotka-2022]: